1. Car Reviews

 Ask the heycar experts: common questions

-The Genesis GV60 is the brand's first pure-electric vehicle.
-Based on the same Electric Global Modular Platform (E-GMP) as the Hyundai Ioniq 5 and Kia EV6, the Genesis GV60 is available with a 77.4kWh battery providing an electric range of up to 321 miles.
+The Genesis GV60 is the brand's first pure-electric model.
+It's based on the same Electric Global Modular Platform (E-GMP) as the Hyundai Ioniq 5 and Kia EV6.